vieiramanda11/facebook-clone/README.md

 # Facebook Clone

 ## Description
 Build Facebook using Ruby on Rails!
-Not all Facebook features are available
+Not all Facebook features are available.

 ## Live Demo